Vanilla Shortcrust: Mix all the ingredients for the shortcrust briefly in a food processor until a ball forms.

 Strain the mixture through a sieve into a mixing bowl and cover with plastic wrap.
 Let cool and rest for at least 6 hours (or overnight).

-Fill the cooled shortcrust bases with lemon cream, smoothing it out.
+Fill the cooled shortcrust bases with lemon cream, smoothing the top.

-The meringue: For the meringue, place the egg whites and fine sugar together in a degreased bowl and whip for about 10 minutes until all the sugar is dissolved.
+The meringue: For the meringue, combine the egg whites and fine sugar in a degreased bowl and whip for about 10 minutes until all the sugar has dissolved.

 Sift the icing sugar over it and gently fold it in.

 Place the meringue in a piping bag.
-Pipe dots onto the tartlets and torch with a blowtorch.
+Pipe dots onto the tartlets and torch with a Bunsen burner.

-Optionally garnish with a thin slice of lemon.
+Optionally finish with a thin slice of lemon.